paul-thomson/cubesolver/README.md

 * LWJGL (animation)

 A LWJGL Display is created which displays the animated cube.
 This is contained inside a Canvas.
-Also inside this Canvas is a Swing JPanel (CubePanelTemplate) which displays the GUI.
+Another JPanel containing the GUI is alongside the Canvas inside a JFrame which displays the two in a window.

 What can it do so far?
 -------------